-Many dog lovers find themselves in a situation where they have dogs in the house but they need another solution for when they’re not at home.
+Many dog lovers find themselves in a situation where they have dogs in the house, but they need another solution for when they’re not at home.
 Or maybe the dogs are destroying the house and making it difficult to have guests.
-In any case, many dog owners are in need of a safe and secure place for their dogs.
+In any case, many dog owners are in need of a safe and secure place for their dogs, like large dog kennels for outside.
 They want to be sure that their dogs will be safe and happy even when unsupervised for a few hours.

-The solution is to acquire a kennel with an exterior run where dogs can get some exercise and an interior box where dogs can retreat to get out of the weather.
-The ideal kennel is a box and run combination.
+The solution is to acquire insulated dog kennels and runs where dogs can get some exercise and get out of the weather.
+The ideal kennel is a box-and-run combination.
 This ends up being a fairly large kennel, especially if the kennel is designed to house multiple dogs.
 A kennel of this nature is an ideal permanent or temporary housing solution for dogs of any size.

 What should you expect from large dog kennels for outside?
 An outdoor kennel should include features for safety and comfort.
-Safety means restraining your dogs to keep them out of trouble and it means protecting your dogs from other roaming dogs and intruders.
-Comfort includes temperature control features, cleanliness, and protection from the elements.
+Safety means restraining your dogs to keep them out of trouble, and it means protecting your dogs from other roaming dogs and intruders.
+Comfort includes climate-control features, cleanliness, and protection from the elements.

 Safety Features of Large Dog Kennels for Outside

 Keeping your dog safe means restraining your dogs to keep them out of trouble.
 Outdoor dog kennels should be escape-proof to give you peace of mind when you’re not around.
 There are several essential features for keeping your dogs safely restrained in the kennel.

 Your outside dog kennel should have a floor in the box and run area.
 If your dog kennel doesn’t have a floor, a powerful digger may be able to escape within a few hours.
 A sturdy floor gives you peace of mind because you know that your dogs won’t be able to dig their way out, even if you need to leave them for a few days.